AhmedAzizKhelifi/markdown-vs-latex/README.md

 ```

 Note: The same in LaTex and Markdown.
-Note, however, identation by four or more spaces in Markdown starts a code block/verbatim block.
+Note, however, indentation by four or more spaces in Markdown starts a code block/verbatim text block.

 </>